-- Must be at least 14 years old OR have completed the 8th grade and be at least 13 years old prior to participation. - Must be registered members of the Boy Scouts of America and may participate in a Northern Tier trek in one of the following ways: - As members of a chartered unit-Troop, Crew, Post, or Ship. - As members of a council contingent or district contingent with required leadership. - ✓ As individuals in Northern Tier's individual programs. - Each participant must meet the health requirements as outlined in the BSA Annual Health and Medical Record.
+- Must be at least 14 years old OR have completed the 8th grade and be at least 13 years old prior to participation. - Must be registered members of the Boy Scouts of America and may participate in a Northern Tier trek. - Each participant must meet the health requirements as outlined in the BSA Annual Health and Medical Record.